MHeshamG/iad_advertiser/README.md

 # iad_advertiser

-A prototype for mobile app using flutter in which the user can reserve billboards for his ad.
+A prototype mobile app built using flutter in which the user can reserve billboards for his ad.